nextcloud/desktop/doc/installing.rst

    right-click file menu in your file manager

-You may change your sync options at any time by opening your ownCloud client and selecting which files to sync, or to remove from synchronization. you saw in the installation wizard. **If you un-check any folders or files that you have already synchronized, they will be deleted from your local system.**
+You may change your sync options at any time by opening your ownCloud client and selecting which folders to sync, or to remove from synchronization. you saw in the installation wizard. **If you un-check any folders that you have already synchronized, they will be deleted from your local system.**

 .. image:: images/client6.png